 Aillil is probably the least likable protagonist on this list—he’s certainly the least noble.
 He is a vice-ridden man, and even though some of the causes of his suffering aren’t his fault, a lot of them are.
 Yet even though he’s mostly comfortable in his sins, he isn’t allowed to stay the way he is—as he discovers the reality of the supernatural after his capture, his false profession of faith becomes terribly real, and the need for him to be a realpriest in a land filled with demons and worse becomes terribly urgent.

 I love this book for its clear insistence that sainthood requires transformation.
 In order to follow the call, Aillil must change.
 He can’t stay the man he is: sort of bad, sort of good, mostly selfish and sorrowing.
 He has to be courageous—worse yet, he has to be charitable.
 If there is real evil in the world and real good, he has to pick a side, and then he has to let that choice manifest itself and become real in his own self—living it out in his own inclinations and actions and habits.

 And that might be the most costly sacrifice of all.

-Jessica McAdams lives in Los Angeles and when she’s not writing, she enjoys knitting, hiking the local trails, and traveling up to the mountains whenever she can.
-You can follow her on Twitter at @JessMcAuthor, where she tweets about books, short stories, and the constant struggle to get more words on the page.
-Her work has appeared in Daily Science Fiction, Tales from Plexis (DAW Books), and Havok.
+Jessica Snell lives in Los Angeles with her husband and their four children.
+When Jessica’s not writing or editing, she enjoys knitting, gardening, and traveling up to the mountains whenever she can.
+You can follow her on Twitter @theJessicaSnell.
+Her work has appeared in Compelling Science Fiction, Daily Science Fiction, and Tales from Plexis (DAW Books).